4 Geometry operations

 \[ y' = d x + e y + y_\mathrm{off} \tag{4.2}\]

-There are also simplified GeoSeries methods for specific scenarios:
+There are also simplified GeoSeries methods for specific scenarios, such as:

 • .rotate(angle, origin='center', use_radians=False)